py-plato/plato/docs/getting-started.rst

     fake = FromFaker()

-Next, we define our first *formclass* to generate addresses.
+Next, we define our first `.formclass` to generate addresses.

 .. testcode::